Ontario's Scott Howard opens Brier with win over B.C.'s Catlin Schneider | TSN

 The top three teams in each pool of nine advance to a six-team playoff round, from which the four Page playoff teams will emerge.

-The winner March 10 represents Canada at the world championship March 30 to April 7 in Schaffhausen, Switzerland and returns to the 2025 Brier in Kelowna, B.C. as defending champion.
+The Montana's Brier winner March 10 represents Canada at the world championship March 30 to April 7 in Schaffhausen, Switzerland and returns to the 2025 Brier in Kelowna, B.C., as defending champion.

 The victor also earns a berth in next year's Olympic trials pending a top-six result at the world championship.